Upper Elementary Program (grades 4-6)

 A View of the Upper Elementary Classroom…

 Our Upper Elementary classroom is a place where learning comes alive.
 History of the natural world over millions of years and the history of humankind are active inquiries.
-Rich with real fossils, artifacts, student role playing, and literature circles, this classroom is described by the teacher, Mike Gervais, as creative and spontaneous.
+Rich with real fossils, artifacts, student role playing, and literature study, this classroom is described by its head teacher, Mike Gervais, as creative and spontaneous.

 The Upper Elementary program, which began in 2005, provides students with challenging work in a supportive environment.
 Stepping Stones Montessori School’s Elementary Programs represent a middle road between the whole group instruction of traditional settings and homeschooling.
 Our Upper Elementary classroom has 15-20 students in grades 4-6.
 Our school has been recognized as an Approved Private School by the Maine State Department of Education.

 Upper Elementary Curriculum Overview